-As is so often the case with backups, you usually only think about making one when it's too late for it.
-That's what happened to me recently with one of my RaspberryPis.
-The curse and blessing of these is that they use an SD card as the main drive.
+As is often the case with backups, you usually only think about making one when it's too late.
+That's what happened to me recently with one of mine RaspberryPis.
+The curse and blessing with these is that they use an SD card as the main drive.

 This makes installation very easy.
 Unfortunately, an SD card only has a limited number of write cycles.
-This means that if you often write a lot of data to this SD card, then it can happen that this SD card fails at some point.
-But even if you don't write a lot of data to this SD card often, it can make sense to create a complete backup of the SD card used.
+This means that if you often write a lot of data to this SD card, then it may happen that this SD card fails at some point.
+But even if you don't write a lot of data to this SD card often or a lot, it can make sense to create a complete backup of the SD card you are using.

-The following article describes how you can create a complete backup of an inserted SD card using a USB stick or an external hard drive.
+How you can create a complete backup of an inserted SD card using a USB stick or an external hard drive is described in the following article.

 Safety instructions